cherylkc/catalog-service/docs/books/references/book-resource.md

 ## READ (GET)

-* Getting a book by property (title, author, genre, keyword)
+* [Fetching a book by property](docs/books/tutorials/fetching-a-book-by-property.md) (title, author, genre, keyword, month and year it was added)

 ## CREATE (POST)